richard-austin/security-cam/README.md

 for the specified camera to the list.
 You then just need to complete the name and description fields.

 Cameras can also be added manually by clicking on button 6.
-In this case yow will have to enter all parameters yourself, so iot's not recommended unless Onvif is not supported on the device.
+In this case yow will have to enter all parameters yourself, so it's not recommended unless Onvif is not supported on the device.

 #### Camera Parameters